andrew/ultimate-awesome/README.md

 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-pedestrian](https://github.com/nemonameless/awesome-pedestrian) - Pedestrian Datasets, Papers, Resources.
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
+- [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.
 - [Awesome-LLM-Productization](https://github.com/oscinis-com/Awesome-LLM-Productization) - Awesome-LLM-Productization: a curated list of tools/tricks/news/regulations about AI and Large Language Model (LLM) productization.
 - [postgresql-is-awesome](https://github.com/oskardudycz/postgresql-is-awesome) - Resources I found during my journey with PostgreSQL.
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.